Temples of the South: Architecture and Significance of the Nubian Temples

 6. Qasr Ibrim Fortress

 Qasr Ibrim, positioned on a rock above the Nile, was once a stronghold and a great city.
 The fortress is now situated on a rocky island in the middle of the Nile River, thanks to the dam’s construction.
-Tourists are unable to come due to the fact that it is not open to the public.
+Tourists are unable to come because it is not open to the public.

 7. Temple of Dakka